YunaraD0ki/YunaraD0ki/README.md

 Hi guys, i'm Yunara, one of the founders of the "Engoutube" project.
-The engoutube is a kind of a VTuber Agency but it's not.
+The engoutube is a kind of a VTuber Agency but it's actually not.
 Fan Art #EngouArt on twitter.
 Check out our [website]() (close) for more information.

 <!---